 Also, some lines are not included in a sizable way, although they would fall under the definition given earlier, as they could be considered the object of another collection by itself.
 Although some musical dolls are in the collection, basically they are not collected in any strength.
 The same goes for carousel horses and other subjects.
 It is just not possible to collect everything, and some limitations need to be imposed (on myself).

 With so many objects in the collections, it is unavoidable that from time to time double Items are bought.
 These double Items are offered for Sale.
 Themusicboxman is a collector, not a vendor by profession, of music boxes and musical toys.

-For my own collection, each object is rigorously inspected, the main characteristics noted, photographed and graded on a quality scale.
-That also applies to Items for Sale on each aspect of the item, in so far known and reachable and photos are added to show the product from at least 2, or more sides.
+Each object is rigorously inspected, the main characteristics noted, photographed and graded on a quality scale; that also applies to Items for Sale on each aspect of the item, in so far known and reachable and photos are added to show the product from at least 2, or more sides.
 In principle all musical mechanisms work, if slowly it will be noted.

 The Quality Grading Scale used is as follows:

 |Fair:||Normal wear and tear and one or two minor blemishes or small chips|

 Music box mechanisms represented in the collections come from a variety of manufacturers, some not active anymore.
 Sankyo Japan is said to have over 50% of the world market and as long as they can supply the Chinese market may retain that position in the future.
 Sankyo is therefore prominently represented in these collections.
 A summary as follows: